urbas/Bud.Reactive/README.md

 var resulting = original.FirstThenCalmed(TimeSpan.FromMilliseconds(5));
 ```

-This method is similar to `Calmed` with the difference that this method passes through the first element and then starts to behave exactly the same as `Calmed`.
+This method is similar to `Calmed` with the difference that this method immediately passes through the first element and then starts to behave exactly the same as `Calmed`.

 ```
 Resulting observable: